Murari (2001 film): Music

 The songs and background score were composed by Mani Sharma.
 The album consisted of seven tracks.
 The soundtrack featured singers S. P. Balasubrahmanyam, K. S. Chitra, Jikki, Shankar Mahadevan, Udit Narayan, S. P. B. Charan, Sunitha, Anuradha Sriram and Harini.
-The lyrics were written by Veturi, Sirivennela Sitarama Sastry, Chandrabose and Suddala Ashok Teja.
+The lyrics were written by Veturi, Sirivennela Sitarama Sastry, Chandrabose, and Suddala Ashok Teja.

+Except for "Alanati Ramachandrudu", Mani Sharma retained all tunes in the Kannada remake Gopi (2006).

+Release

+Murari was released in theatres on 17 February 2001.
+The satellite television rights of the film were acquired by Gemini TV.
+Subsequently it was later made available on digital streaming platform Sun NXT.
+It was re-released on 9 August 2024, coinciding with Mahesh Babu's birthday.

+Re-Release

+It was re-released with a remastered 4K quality on the occasion of Mahesh Babu’s 49th birthday, on 9 August 2024.
+It went on to collect ₹5.4 crores on the first day and ₹9.12 crores in the final run, making it the highest-grosser in Telugu cinema among re-releases, till it was surpassed by the re-release of Khaleja on 30 May 2025.

 Reception

+Critical reception

 The film received positive reviews.
-Idlebrain.com rated the film 3.5/5 stating, "The credit for the success or failure of this film should go to Krishna Vamsi.
+Jeevi of Idlebrain.com rated the film 3.5/5 stating, "The credit for the success or failure of this film should go to Krishna Vamsi.
 This film is bound get a little bit of dissent from the viewers of C class areas.
 But, this film is classic masterpiece for the class audience and highly recommended for the Mahesh and Krishnavamsi fans.
 This film will be a good fare for the people if they watch this film with no expectations.
 Just watch this film to experience Krishna Vamsi paint the silver screen with his classic strokes."

+A critic from Sify wrote that "Director Krishna Vamsi won the appreciation of all sections of viewers with blockbuster Ninne Pelladutha while his other films catered to specific sections.With Murari he again reminds you of Nine..since it revolves around two lovable big families and boy and girl of these two families fall in love and a past misunderstanding between the two families forms a hitch between the lovers.
+In this Vamsi goes bit far and fuses in a mystery revolving around a goddess who has eliminated the three generations for trying to usurp her wealth and fourth generation Mahesh is destined to die.
+Both Mahesh and Sonali Bendre look charming and Mahesh is in his elements as light-hearted prankster".